ash/raku-course/essentials/strings/exercises/hello-interpolation/solution/index.md

 ---
-title: Solution of ’Hello, Interpolation!‘
+title: Solution to ’Hello, Interpolation!‘
 ---

 {% include menu.html %}

 ## Code

-Here is a possible solution of this problem:
+Here is a possible solution to this problem:

 ```raku
 my $name = prompt 'What is your name? ';